Componolit/ada-style/README.md

 In the declarative part of both package specifications and bodies all declarations of types, subprograms, etc. are separated by a single blank line.
 This includes a single blank line at the beginning and the end of the package.
-The package initialization part after `begin` in both, specification and body, should not contain any blank lines.
+The package initialization part after `begin` in the body should not contain any blank lines.

 ### Specification